To edit the Main Registration section, click the title from the registration section menu.

 Check Enforce age limits to activate minimum and maximum ages for swimmers.

-Click Maximum charge per registration to activate an upper fee limit (only applies to this fee, not acknowledgement fees, league fees, merchandise, or other fees).
+- Click Maximum charge per registration to activate an upper fee limit (only applies to this fee, not acknowledgment fees, league fees, merchandise, or other fees).

 To provide special pricing based on athlete age, add one or more Age-range Fee Overrides below.